HEGSRR/HEGSRR-Template/procedure/README.md

 # Procedure
-Catalog all procedures used here in an *ordered* table of any code or other research procedure/protocol documents with brief descriptions of the purpose.
+Catalog all procedures used here in an *ordered* table documenting any code or other research procedure/protocol documents.
+Provide a brief description of the purpose of each procedure and piece of code.

 Catalog the files in [procedure_metadata.csv](procedure_metadata.csv)